Johnstown, New York: Revolutionary War and aftermath

-Although the majority of the fighting during the Revolution took place elsewhere, Johnstown did see some fighting late in the war.
+Although most of the fighting during the Revolution occurred elsewhere, Johnstown did see some fighting late in the war.
 With area residents not knowing of Cornwallis' defeat and surrender at the Battle of Yorktown in Virginia, about 1,400 soldiers fought at the Battle of Johnstown, one of the last battles of the Revolution, on October 25, 1781.
 The Continental forces, led by Col. Marinus Willett of Fort Johnstown, ultimately put the British to flight after they had burned large tracts of land in the Mohawk Valley.

-After the war, Johnstown became part of Montgomery County when the name of Tryon County was changed to honor the Continental General Richard Montgomery, who died at the Battle of Quebec.
+After the war, Johnstown became part of Montgomery County when Tryon County was renamed to honor the Continental General Richard Montgomery, who died at the Battle of Quebec.

 19th century to the present

 In 1803, the community of Johnstown was incorporated as a village.
 In 1838, Johnstown's county affiliation changed yet again when what by then remained of Montgomery County was divided into two separate counties: Montgomery and Fulton.
 While the village of Fonda became the new county seat of Montgomery County, Johnstown became the county seat of Fulton County.
 The village of Johnstown became a city in 1895, becoming separate from the surrounding town.

-Elizabeth Cady Stanton, who became a prominent activist for women's rights, was born in Johnstown in 1815, and was educated at the Johnstown Academy.
+Elizabeth Cady Stanton, who became a prominent activist for women's rights, was born in Johnstown in 1815 and was educated at the Johnstown Academy.

 In 1889, Johnstown suffered a devastating flood.
 The Cayadutta Creek rampaged, Schreiber's Skin Mill was swept away, as was the State Street bridge, and over twenty people were drowned or missing when the flood carried away the Perry Street bridge.

 In 1906, the state of New York bought Johnson Hall from its private owners in order to renovate and preserve it.